This is the main page for the Introduction to Electronic Media Course (MUS 329E) for the Fall Semester, 2016 – unique number 21690.

 Office Hours: Tuesday 10:00-11:00 in MRH 4.170

-MUS329E is designed to familiarize the student with the history and techniques of creating electronic music and to cultivate an ability to understand and speak meaningfully about sound in a variety of contexts.
-No prior knowledge of electronic music is assumed, and there are no prerequisite courses.
-Topics include the physical principles of sound, basic audio recording and editing techniques, sound synthesis, digital audio, MIDI, studio software and hardware, and a survey of notable electroacoustic composers and their work.
-The software used to illustrate these concepts primarily includes Audacity and Reaper, but the course also explores additional software such as Kontakt, Spear, Soundhack, and various other plug-ins as time permits.
+Topics will include the physical principles of sound, basic recording techniques, sound synthesis, digital audio, MIDI, studio software and hardware, and a survey of notable electroacoustic composers and their work.
+The software employed to illustrate these concepts will primarily include Audacity and Reaper, but the course may explore additional software such as Kontakt, Spear, Soundhack, and others as time permits.

 The syllabus and all class materials are posted on Canvas.